I got into points and miles the way a lot of people do - someone showed me.

 Milesmate covers the four major US airline loyalty programs: American Airlines AAdvantage®, Delta SkyMiles®, United MileagePlus®, and Alaska Airlines Mileage Plan®.

-Each calculator is built around how that program actually works - not a simplification of it.
-AAdvantage Loyalty Points are revenue-based.
+Each calculator is built around how that program actually works.
+For example AAdvantage Loyalty Points are revenue-based.
 Delta MQDs are spend-based with credit card accelerators.
 United PQP is fare-based with partner caps.
 Alaska Atmos points can be earned by distance, price, or segment depending on your preference.
 The calculators handle all of it.

 I'm not a financial advisor.
 Miles valuations are estimates.
 Award availability changes.
 Program rules evolve.
 Everything on this site is my honest attempt to model how these programs work - treat it as a starting point for your own research, not a guarantee.